-Also, in light of internal and external conditions related to the internal reporting systems, MHFG is working to increase the effectiveness of these systems by establishing group–wide external reporting channels that are available in the evenings, on Saturdays and Sundays, and makes such services available in foreign languages.
-We are also working to make all employees fully acquainted with these systems by including such information in the Compliance Manual, conducting training programs as well as by hanging posters and distributing pocket cards with contact points indicated to all employees.
+MHFG has established an internal reporting system, and is working to increase its effectiveness by establishing group–wide reporting channels outside the workplace that are available in the evenings, on Saturdays and Sundays, and makes such services available in foreign languages.
+We are also working to make employees of each group company fully acquainted with these systems by hanging posters and distributing pocket cards with contact points indicated to all employees.
 Of note, MHFG and its core group companies received a total of 157 reports from a hotline both inside and outside the group in fiscal 2016, with the response status reported to MHFG's Audit Committee.

 "Internal Controls and Audit Hotline" for Accounting or Auditing Matters